Can you use paint over stain?

 A primer is for stain since it increases the durability of the wood stain.
 It ensures better adhesion to the surface.
 Primers can be unnecessary for a wood stain treatment if you have already met your desired wood grain.
 You do not have to be worried when your material is in harsh weather conditions and high traffic.

 A solid stain protects it from natural conditions.
 A primer for wood stain leaves your surface with a professional look that lasts for years.
 Tint the primer to the same color as your stain or topcoat.
 I recommend priming with a stain-blocking primer.
-Failure to use the stain-blocking primer water stains start coming from wood tannins.
+Failure to use the stain-blocking primer causes water stains to start coming from wood tannins.

 They bleed through latex paint.
 Bleeding takes years before it starts.
 A coat of primer blocks stains from coming through the topcoat.
-The more the wood stain bleeds, the more you have to apply your primer.
+The more the wood stain bleeds, the more you must apply your primer.
 More top coats substitute the role of primer.
 However, it takes more time and more topcoats.

 I advise you to use the best primer so that you do not risk bleeding.
 The BIN alcohol-based white shellac is powerful.
 Shake the primer regularly since it settles very fast.
 Add rubbing alcohol if it is too thick.
 It becomes easy to apply.

-Best results come from a foam brush and a foam roller.
+The best results come from a foam brush and a foam roller.
 Using a roller to apply paint makes the paint even.
 However, you still need a paintbrush to brush out the roller marks.
 Rounded ends on rollers remove the marks.
 Rollers are fast but not perfect.

 A high-quality brush completes the painting process.
 Surfaces with detail are hard to paint using a roller.
 Rollers are for flat surfaces.
 A painting rush gets inside tight corners and complex spaces.
 A brush takes time on large surfaces.

 What is essential is to know your furniture.
 An angled brush is ideal for furniture with multiple angles.
-If you have both a roller and a paintbrush, I advise you to use both, starting with the roller.
+If you have a roller and a paintbrush, I advise you to use both, starting with the roller.
 Wash both when done using soap and water so that they give maximum performance.